hamdivazim/ProjectX/README.md

 # ProjectX
-The massive library full of deiifferent app ideas.
+The massive library full of different app ideas.

 ## What exactly is ProjectX?
 ProjectX is my new app (in beta) that has a huge library of many different program ideas, ranging from beginner-friendly games, to highly advanced AI projects.
 This library is also stored here!